DurvalPCN/dac-academic-research/README.md

 ### Applied Methodology

-#### Data Analysis

-We created the following structure based on the key attributes of each paper found on Academic Research.

-- Papers
-	- Article
-		- Title
-		- Publication
-			- Publish Date
-			- Conference/Journal
-			- Authors
-				- First Name
-				- Last Name
-				- Affiliation
-			- Fields of Study
-		- Abstract

 #### PHP implementation

-Using PHP [3] and operations with DOM [4], we captured only the necessary information and exported to JSON files.
+Using PHP [3] and Microsoft Academic Knowledge API [4], we captured only the necessary information for the results available when authors were searched at the database, exporting later these results to a single JSON file.

+#### Refining and parsing to RDF

+< to do >

 ### Linked Open Data